urbanjost/M_msg/README.md

 ## ADDITIONAL DIRECTORY DESCRIPTIONS
 There are

-   - source for the M_msg(3f) module in src/
+   - src/ is where the source for the M_msg(3f) modules resides
-   - HTML documentation and the manpage archives in the docs/ directory.
+   - docs/ contains HTML documentation and the manpage archives
-   - test/ contains a simple test program and procedure demos
+   - test/ contains a simple test program
+   - example/ has demos